project-rig/rig/docs/source/circuit_sim_tutorial/05_circuit_simulation/README.rst

     :lines: 348-352
     :dedent: 12

-We now wait for the applications to reach thier initial barrier, send the 'sync0' signal to start simulation and, finally, wait for the cores to exit.
+We now wait for the applications to reach their initial barrier, send the 'sync0' signal to start simulation and, finally, wait for the cores to exit.

 .. literalinclude:: circuit_simulator.py